 The Econ Chart Enhancer add-in has options for various tweaks to an existing chart, including adding shaded bars (for recessions), using a natural log scale, and fitting an exponential growth curve.
 While a knowledgeable Excel user could do these things on her own, this add-in saves a lot of tedious work.

-Here is a short video on how to do this:
+Here is a short video on how to install it (after clicking above to download it):

 Description and Use